ghkhashayar/docs/docs/crud.md

     }
 }
 ```
-Above example will clear cached data when any change happended and also will fill name field with 'Default' value if user did not filled name field.
+The above example will clear cached data when any change happened and also will fill the name field with 'Default' value if the user did not fill the name field.